 3D printing is known for producing unique and custom items.
-I have found that 3D printing can also be used to replace esoteric and out of production items.
+I have found that 3Ddesigning in TinkerCAD can be used to replace esoteric and out of production items.

 My father brought home a case with two cable tension gauges in it.
 The custom foam that held them in place had long ago wore away, and he wanted a holder that was more durable than foam.
 I was tasked with producing a holder that would last.
 I also wanted to test the new Beta version of TinkerCAD by AutoDesk.